Florida National Parkinson Disease Center of Excellence

 Largely due to the support of the NPF and the designation as a COE, along with other foundation, federal, pharmaceutical, and philanthropic support, we have been able to obtain substantial faculty support from the University of Florida including the McKnight Brain Institute, the Center for Translational Research in Neurodegenerative Disease, the Departments of Neurology, Neurosurgery, Psychiatry, Clinical Health and Psychology, Communication Sciences and Disorders, Neuroscience, Biomedical Engineering, Epidemiology and Health Policy Research, Applied Physiology and Kinesiology, Social Work, Biomedical Engineering, Rehabilitiation Medicine, Physical Therapy, and Occupational Therapy.
 Each of these departments has made substantial commitments of personnel and resources to ensure the COE charter is fully supported and remains comprehensive.

-Highlights of the UF NPF Center of Excellence
+Highlights of the UF Health NPF Center of Excellence

-- The potential to get your care from over 10 interdisciplinary specialists in a single day on a single floor of a single building
+The potential to get your Parkinson’s treatment from over 10 interdisciplinary specialists in a single day on a single floor of a single building

 - The world-renowned fast-track interdisciplinary work-up and care for deep brain stimulation surgery (DBS) for Parkinson’s disease and other movement disorders